Charles W. Lindberg: First flag raising

-On February 23, 1945, Lieutenant Colonel Chandler W. Johnson, commander of the 2nd Battalion, 28th Marine Regiment, ordered a platoon-size patrol to climb up 556-foot Mount Suribachi.
+On February 23, 1945, Lieutenant Colonel Chandler W. Johnson, commander of the 2nd Battalion, 28th Marine Regiment, ordered a platoon-size patrol to climb up the 556-foot Mount Suribachi.
 First Lieutenant Harold Schrier, E Company's executive officer, was handed the Second Battalion's American flag from Lt.
 Colonel Johnson (or the battalion adjutant) measuring 28 by 54 inches (137 by 71 cm) which had been taken from the attack transport USS Missoula (APA-211) on the way to Iwo Jima by First Lieutenant George G. Wells the Second Battalion's adjutant in charge of the battalion's flags.
 Lt.
-Schrier was to it take a patrol with the flag up the mountain and raise the flag if possible at the summit to signal that Mount Suribachi was captured and the top secure.
-Captain Dave Severance, E Company's commander, assembled the remainder of his Third Platoon and other member of the battalion including two Navy corpsmen and stretcher bearers.
+Schrier was to take a patrol with the flag up the mountain and raise the flag if possible at the summit to signal that Mount Suribachi was captured and the top secure.
+Captain Dave Severance, E Company's commander, assembled the remainder of his Third Platoon and other members of the battalion including two Navy corpsmen and stretcher bearers.
 At 8:30 a.m., Lt.
 Schrier started climbing with the patrol up the mountain.
 Less than an hour later, the patrol, after receiving occasional Japanese sniper fire, reached the rim of the volcano.
 A brief firefight with the Japanese occurred, Lt.
 Schrier and his men captured the summit.

 A section of a Japanese steel pipe was found on the mountain and the battalion's flag Lt.
-Schrier carried was tied on to it by Lt.
+Schrier carried was tied to it by Lt.
 Schrier, Sgt.
 Henry Hansen and Cpl.
+Lindberg.

-Lindberg (Platoon Sergeant Ernest Thomas was watching inside the group with a grenade in his hand while Pvt.
+(Platoon Sergeant Ernest Thomas was watching inside the group with a grenade in his hand while Pvt.
 Phil Ward held the bottom end of the pipe horizontally off the ground).
 The flagstaff was then carried to the highest part on the crater and raised by Lt.
 Schrier, Platoon Sgt.
 Thomas, Sgt.
 Hansen, and Cpl.
 Lindberg at approximately 10:30 a.m.
 Seeing the national colors flying caused loud cheering from the Marines, sailors, and Coast Guardsmen on the beach below and from the men on the ships near and docked at the beach.
-Due to the strong wind on Mount Suribachi, Sgt.
+Due to the strong winds on Mount Suribachi, Sgt.
 Hansen, Pvt.
 Ward, and Third Platoon corpsman John Bradley helped make the flagstaff stay in a vertical position.
 The men at, around, and holding the flagstaff which included Schrier's radioman Raymond Jacobs (assigned to patrol from F Company), were photographed several times by Staff Sgt.
 Louis R. Lowery, a photographer with Leatherneck magazine who accompanied the patrol up the mountain.
 A firefight with some Japanese soldiers took place, an enemy grenade caused Sgt.
 Lowery to fall down which damaged his camera but not his film.
 Platoon Sgt.
-Thomas was killed on March 3 and St. Hansen was killed on March 1.
+Thomas was killed on March 3 and Sgt.
+Hansen was killed on March 1.